wdporter/acim/text/3-the-innocent-perception/index.md

 #### expanded

-4.&emsp;You are afraid of God’s Will because you have used your own mind, which He [God] created in the likeness of His [God’s] Own [Mind], to miscreate.
+4. You are afraid of God’s Will because you have used your own mind, which He [God] created in the likeness of His [God’s] Own [Mind], to miscreate.
 <sup>2</sup>The mind can miscreate only when it [the mind] believes it [the mind] is not free.
 <sup>3</sup>An “imprisoned” mind is not free because it [an imprisoned mind] is possessed, or held back, by itself [imprisoned-mind’s self].
 <sup>4</sup>It [imprisoned mind] is therefore limited, and the will is not free to assert itself [will’s self].